You might know him as “Doubting Thomas” because he refused to believe in Jesus Christ’s resurrection without first seeing Jesus.

 Who Thomas was

-In the New Testament, Thomas shows up in every single list of the twelve disciples (Matthew 10:3; Mark 3:18; Luke 6:15).
-But we know little else about him except for the accounts we have of him in the Gospel of John.
-These snippets of his interactions with Jesus and the other disciples show us a man of honesty, directness, and perhaps a little pessimism.
+In the New Testament, Thomas shows up in every single list of the 12 disciples (Matthew 10:3; Mark 3:18; Luke 6:15).
+But we know little else about him except for the accounts of him in the Gospel of John.
+These snippets of his interactions with Jesus and the other apostles show us a man of honesty, directness, and perhaps a little pessimism.

 John 11:16 tells us that he was also called “Didymus,” which means “twin” in Greek (and the Aramaic for Thomas means the same).
 It’s possible that he had a twin brother, though we don’t know who that was.